 Travel to Bhutan via Air and Land: The Kingdom of Bhutan used to be isolated from the rest of the world until the early 1960s.
 It used to be very difficult to enter this tiny nation as it was only accessible by walk from two Southern and Northern entry borders.
-The Northern route was through Tibet crossing high Himalayan passes and that was impossible to cross during the winter season.
+The Northern route was through Tibet crossing high Himalayan passes that were impossible to travel during winter.
 The second route was from the Southern point and came through the plains of Assam and West Bengal.
-Nowadays, It is possible to fly to Paro, Bhutan from different destinations, and enter by land from the Southern borders including Phuentsholing/Jaigaon border crossing.
+Nowadays, It is possible to fly to Paro, Bhutan, from different destinations and enter by land from the Southern borders, including Phuentsholing/Jaigaon border crossing.

 Update: 3rd July 2022

 Bhutan is OPEN NOW!
-Bhutan will open for international tourists from September with a renewed focus on sustainability.
+Bhutan will open for international tourists in September with a renewed focus on sustainability.
 Tourists will be able to visit the country without mandatory quarantine from 23rd September 2022.
-You can now start planning your trip to any future dates with Himalayan Windows.
-We are taking bookings with free cancellation or free date change in case of further travel restrictions due to any unavoidable conditions.
+You can start planning your trip to any future dates with Himalayan Windows.
+We take bookings with free cancellation or free date change in case of further travel restrictions due to unavoidable conditions.

-The sole international airport of Bhutan, Paro International airport is situated in Paro, Bhutan.
-Paro airport has a direct flight to several destinations such as Kathmandu, Bangkok, Singapore, Delhi, Kolkotta, Guwahati, Bagdogra, Dhaka, etc. Paro airport is considered one of the most thrilling and adventurous airports in the world.
-Travelers are always excited to fly to this tiny airport where only Druk Air and Bhutan Airlines operate flights every day.
+The only international airport of Bhutan, Paro International airport, is situated in Paro, Bhutan.
+Paro airport flies to several destinations, such as Kathmandu, Bangkok, Singapore, Delhi, Kolkotta, Guwahati, Bagdogra, Dhaka, etc. Paro airport is considered one of the world’s most thrilling and adventurous airports.
+Travelers are always excited to fly to this tiny airport where only Druk Air and Bhutan Airlines operate daily flights.
 Paro International airport is situated at an elevation of 2,225m above sea level.
 The flight could be the best idea to connect to Bhutan from several south Asian countries.

 An eye-level Himalayan view while flying from Kathmandu to Paro

-Bhutan tour from Kathmandu is always special and quite popular.
+The Bhutan tour from Kathmandu is always unique and quite popular.
 People often do 3 Country Tour of Nepal, Tibet, and Bhutan to have different tastes in travel from these beautiful Himalayan countries.
-This allows travelers to visit all of these three destinations in ‘One Go’ without any hassles of getting permits, visas, flight booking, and other logistics.
-There are regular flights from Tribhuvan International Airport (TIA) to Paro International Airport.
-Both the carriers Druk Air and Bhutan Airlines operate flights from Kathmandu.
-You may choose 7 days Kathmandu and Bhutan Tour Package to have a complete taste of both of these beautiful Himalayan nations and have an eye-level Himalaya view including Mount Everest while flying from Kathmandu to Paro.
-For a better mountain view, it is recommended to choose the left seat for Kathmandu to Paro flight and the right seat for Paro to Kathmandu flight.
-You may request the seat preference while checking in at the counter or ask your tour operator who may help you with this.
+This allows travelers to visit all three destinations in ‘One Go’ without getting permits, visas, flight booking, and other logistics.
+Regular flights from Tribhuvan International Airport (TIA) to Paro International Airport are regular flights.
+Both the carriers, Druk Air and Bhutan Airlines, operate flights from Kathmandu.
+You may choose seven days Kathmandu and Bhutan Tour Package to have a full taste of these beautiful Himalayan nations and an eye-level Himalayan view, including Mount Everest while flying from Kathmandu to Paro.
+For a better mountain view, choosing the left seat for Kathmandu to Paro flight and the right seat for Paro to Kathmandu flight is recommended.
+You may request the seat preference while checking in at the counter or ask your tour operator, who may help you with this.